NexPlayer/NexPlayer_HTML5_Documentation/API.md

 #### player.adManager().focus()

-Puts the focus on the skip button, if present.
-If not present, focus is put on interactive elements, including icons or interactive creatives.
+Puts the focus on the skip button, if exists.
+Otherwise, the focus is put on interactive elements, including icons or interactive creatives.

 **Type**: instance method of  [<code>Player</code>](#Player)
 <a id="playergetadskippablestate"></a>

 #### player.adManager().getAdSkippableState()

-Returns true if the ad can currently be skipped.
+Returns true if the current ad can be skipped.

-**Return**: <code>boolean</code> True if the ad can currently be skipped, false otherwise.
+**Return**: <code>boolean</code> True if the current ad can be skipped, false otherwise.

 **Type**: instance method of  [<code>Player</code>](#Player)
 <a id="playergetcuepoints"></a>